dulari2023/Data_Analytics_Portfolio/README.md

 Confident in my data analytics skills and experience, I believe I am an ideal candidate for any analyst role.
 I hope you find my portfolio informative and engaging, and I welcome the opportunity to discuss my qualifications further with you.

-Thank you for your time; I look forward to hearing from you soon.
+Thank you for considering my portfolio.
+I look forward to hearing from you soon.